matloff/omsi/README.md

 (There are workarounds for this, not detailed here.)
 Note too that these are not compiled languages, so you should not hit the **Compile** button.

-Keep in mind that you should get confirmation of submit and compile operations.
-When you submit an answer, for instance, the Success! window then pops up to confirm receipt, though as mentioned, this may not occur instantly.

 If you have a runtime error, the output of your print statements may not be displayed.
 You can remedy this by placing a *return* statement or